approvals/ApprovalTests.cpp/doc/TroubleshootingMisconfiguredBuild.md

 This means that **if Ninja is used to create a build-space that is inside the source tree, Approval Tests-based tests will fail**.

-Visual C++ has a way to over-ride this and force absolute paths, if given `/FC`
+Note that Visual C++ has a way to over-ride this and force absolute paths, if given `/FC`.
+This is described below, in [Situation: Visual Studio with Visual C++ compiler (cl.exe)](/doc/TroubleshootingMisconfiguredBuild.md#situation-visual-studio-with-visual-c-compiler-clexe).

 ## Solutions